Burgundy country. Burgundy wines

 Burgundy

 The Burgundy country is a lovely region of France.
 It features the most prestigious vineyard in the world, a rich historical and religious history, a unique legacy of churches, monasteries, monuments and towns.
-A Burgundy wine tour from Paris is a great experience.
+A Burgundy wine tour from Paris can be done as a day trip.
 A stay in Beaune is a great idea.
 Discover more top Paris wine tours.
 Famous places in France.

 Burgundy country history